Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Jose Berrios (2-3) will take the mound for the Blue Jays, his sixth start of the season.
+- Yusei Kikuchi (4-0) will take the mound for the Blue Jays, his sixth start of the season.

+- He has earned a quality start two times in five starts this season.

-- Berrios has three starts in a row of five innings or more.
+- Kikuchi has three starts in a row of five innings or more.

 |Opponent